MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 ---
 title: PowerToys Group Policy
-description: Group policy documentation for PowerToys ms.date: 10/13/2023 ms.topic: article
+description: Group policy documentation for PowerToys ms.date: 11/05/2023 ms.topic: article
 no-loc: [PowerToys, Windows, Group Policy, Win]
 ---

 # Group Policies

-Since version 0.64, PowerToys is released on GitHub with [Administrative Templates that allows you to configure PowerToys using Group Policies](/previous-versions/windows/desktop/policy/group-policy-objects).
-You can check these releases on <https://github.com/microsoft/PowerToys/releases>.
+Since version 0.64, PowerToys is released on GitHub with Administrative Templates that allows you to configure PowerToys using Group Policies.

 ## How to install

+### Download

+You can find the latest administrative templates (ADMX files) in the assets section of our newest PowerToys release on <https://github.com/microsoft/PowerToys/releases>.
+The file is named `GroupPolicyObjectsFiles-<Version>.zip`.

 ### Add the administrative template to an individual computer